Get ad-free recipes! Join the PWWB Cooking Club

 Instructions

-1. Rinse the rice: Transfer the rice to the rice cooker’s inner cooking pan.
-To rinse the rice, cover the rice with warm water, give it a good jostle with your hands to agitate the dust off the rice’s surface, then carefully drain the water.
+1. Rinse the rice: Transfer the rice to a pot or the rice cooker’s inner cooking pan and rinse well: cover with warm water, give it a good jostle with your hands to agitate the dust off the rice’s surface, then carefully drain the water.
 Repeat rinsing until the water runs clear – this takes a good minute or two; be patient!
-(Learn more! ⇢ How to Properly Wash Rice.)

-3. Mix the poke: Meanwhile, as the rice cooks, prepare the poke.
-In a medium bowl, combine the cubed tuna, sliced sweet onion & green onion, ogo or limu (if using), shoyu, toasted sesame oil, Hawaiian sea salt, inamona or macadamia nuts, toasted sesame seeds, & crushed red pepper.
-Gently stir, combining the ingredients well.
-Cover & transfer to the refrigerator to marinate for at least 1 hour.
-(Learn more!
-Mom’s Shoyu Ahi Poke Recipe.)
+3. Mix the ahi poke: In a medium bowl, combine the cubed tuna, sweet onion, green onion, ogo or limu (if using), shoyu, toasted sesame oil, Hawaiian sea salt, inamona or macadamia nuts (if using), toasted sesame seeds, and crushed red pepper.
+Gently stir to combine.

 Notes

-• Storage: Once assembled, poke bowls are best enjoyed fresh.
-Store any leftovers in separate airtight containers in the refrigerator for no more than 1-2 days.
-Reheat the rice in the microwave, then spoon the chilled poke over top.
+• Storage: Once assembled, these ahi tuna poke bowls are best enjoyed fresh.
+Store any leftover poke, rice, and toppings in separate airtight containers in the refrigerator for 1-2 days.
+Reheat the rice in the microwave, then spoon the chilled poke on top.

 Follow along with Plays Well With Butter on Instagram, YouTube, Facebook, and Pinterest for more unfussy recipes that pack a big punch of flavor!